-1 Introduction to VNS Therapy[®]
+1.1.
+Introduction to VNS Therapy

 Many people have depression.
-Through the years, doctors and scientists have learned much about depression.
-They have developed drugs and other treatments.
-Despite these efforts, some people still have depression.
-Your doctor has proposed the VNS Therapy System for you to reduce the symptoms of your depression because other treatments have failed to control them adequately.
+Through the years, doctors and scientists have learned a lot about depression and have developed drugs and other treatments.
+Despite these efforts, some people still have depression symptoms.
+Your doctor has proposed the VNS Therapy system for you to reduce the symptoms of your depression because other treatments have failed to control them adequately.

-The VNS Therapy System sends a mild electrical impulse to a nerve that goes to the brain.
+The VNS Therapy system sends a mild electrical pulse to a nerve that goes to the brain.
 This nerve is called the vagus nerve.
-The treatment is Vagus Nerve Stimulation (VNS) Therapy (VNS Therapy[®]).
+The treatment is vagus nerve stimulation therapy (VNS Therapy).